Emma Thompson: Views and activism

 Thompson has said of her religious views:

 I'm an atheist [...]
 I regard religion with fear and suspicion.
 It's not enough to say that I don't believe in God.
 I actually regard the system as distressing: I am offended by some of the things said in the Bible and the Qur'an and I refute them.

-She is politically liberal and a supporter of the Labour Party; she told the BBC's Andrew Marr Show in 2010 that she had been a member of the party "all my life".
-Thompson endorsed Jeremy Corbyn's campaign in both the 2015 and 2016 Labour Party leadership elections.
+She is a supporter of the Labour Party and endorsed Jeremy Corbyn's campaign in both the 2015 and 2016 Labour Party leadership elections.
 She has also expressed support for the now-defunct Women's Equality Party.

 Thompson has been a campaigner since her youth.
 Since becoming a public figure, she has regularly voiced her views and been involved in many issues, prompting criticism that she is overly outspoken.
 She has justified her assertiveness by saying, "[W]hat I feel is that we all need to speak up and a woman who has got a louder voice needs to shout very loudly indeed."